 - Our fleet team of mechanics is responsible for repairs and maintenance of all vehicles and equipment used by Town of Newmarket staff.
 This includes snowplows, sidewalk snow plows, Town of Newmarket cars and trucks, forestry trucks, lawn mowers, zamboni's and more!

 - A zamboni driven by a Public Works Service staff member takes approximately 8 laps to complete one ice surface.
 The ice surface at a Town of Newmarket rink is approximately 1¼ inch to 1 inch 1/2.

 - Public Works staff work around the clock during the winter months to ensure that all roads and sidewalks are salted, sanded and plowed for our community.
 Last year, they responded to over 41 winter events, which equates to equates to salting and/or plowing 624 km of roads and 453 km of sidewalks and trails for each event.
 During the winter, you can track snowplowing status by using the Locate my Plow app!

 - Public Works road staff complete work such as catch basin cleaning, line painting and road improvements such as resurfacing and pothole repairs and more to ensure that you can get from point A to B safely.

 About National Public Works Week

-National Public Works Week takes place from May 20 to May 26.
-This year marks the 58th annual National Public Works Week in North America.
-Canadian Public Works Association has selected The Power of Public Works as its theme for 2018 National Public Works Week.
+National Public Works Week takes place from May 16 to 22.
+This year marks the 61st annual National Public Works Week in North America.
+Canadian Public Works Association has selected Stronger Together as its theme for 2021 National Public Works Week.
 This year's theme highlights the impact that public works professionals have on modern civilization.

 Public Works Services determines a society's quality of life through providing clean water, disposing of solid waste, building roads and bridges, removing snow on roadways and devising emergency management strategies to meet natural or manmade disasters and more.